-- Tinel’s test – tapping over the median nerve and eliciting a tingling or shock in the fingers.
+- Tinel’s test – tapping over the median nerve to elicit a tingling or shock in the fingers.

-- Carpal Tunnel Compression Test – holding pressure on the median nerve causing increased paresthesias to the fingers associated with the median nerve.
+- Carpal Tunnel Compression Test – holding pressure on the median nerve, causing increased numbness to the fingers served by the median nerve.

-- Phalen’s Test – flexing the wrist at 90 degrees, thus reproducing paresthesias of the fingers.
+- Phalen’s Test – flexing the wrist at 90 degrees to reproduce numbness in the fingers.

-Night time pain should go away immediately.
-Numbness and tingling of the fingers can persist for up to three months, but should show improvement.
+Night-time pain should go away immediately.
+Numbness and tingling of the fingers can persist up to three months, but should steadily improve over that period.